-Implementing a journal club in plant science course has presented an alternative that promotes students' engagement with their learning and created a venue for academic discussions under the lack of field practice.
-The students perceive the JC as relevant to their formal education and they agree with its implementation.
+The implementation of a journal club in a plant science course has presented an alternative that promotes students' engagement with their learning and creates a venue for academic discussions given the lack of field practice.
+The students perceive the JC as relevant to their formal education, and they agree with its implementation.
 Additionally, the JC allows students to complement their theoretical knowledge and develop soft skills that are essential for success in the modern world and their lifelong learning.
 The dynamic learning experience of JC remains applicable and relevant beyond the confines of the COVID-19 pandemic, whether in an e-learning setting or through traditional face-to-face lectures.

 References